 Obsidian with AI Plugins

-Obsidian itself does not have AI built in.
+Obsidian itself doesn’t have AI built in.
 But the community plugin ecosystem fills the gap.
-Smart Connections, Copilot for Obsidian and Text Generator all add AI features.
+Smart Connections, Copilot for Obsidian, and Text Generator all add AI features.
 You bring your own OpenAI or Anthropic API key.

 Setup is technical.
 Reward is maximum control and privacy.
 Your notes stay as local Markdown files.
 You pick the LLM.
 For tech-comfortable users wanting privacy plus AI, this is the right tool.